Another Easter celebration as a family has come and gone. These Lemon Curd Filled Won Ton Cups were a big hit dessert at our Easter brunch.

 I love “little bite” kind of desserts (my favorite!) where you can try several different goodies, rather than having a huge slice of only ONE thing…that’s a “win-win” in my dessert handbook.
 In the photo (above), you can also see my Spring Flower Sugar Cookies, Chocolate Dream Cups with Raspberry Mousse, and my Chocolate Chip Cheesecake-Swirl Brownie Bites, which are the other “small bite” desserts I made for the Brunch.

-I would definitely make these again…they are very festive looking and delicious!
-I think they are at their very best when served the very same day you fill the cups!
+I would definitely make these again…they are very festive looking and scrumptious!
+They are at their very best when served the very same day you fill the cups!
+They are delicious, and I hope you will consider making them for those you love!

 Recipe Adapted From: http://www.littlemisscelebration.com/2013/06/16/lemon-lime-curd-in-sugared-wonton-cups/